sitaramakrishna/obj-c_practice/README.md

 <h5>Project 12 - Locations with Core Data - May 12, 2016</h5>
   I learned how to:
   <ul>
+    <li>Get the user's location in coordinates and reverse geocode an address</li>
   </ul>
 <h5>Project 11 - Dynamic Contacts App - May 9, 2016</h5>
   I learned how to: